⚠️⚠️⚠️

 }

-We are interested in estimating the \(N_e\) of all populations and their split times. demografr makes this very easy using a familiar symbolic formula syntax in R:
+We are interested in estimating the of all populations, their split times, and gene-flow proportion which means we need to specify priors. demografr makes this very easy using its own readable syntax:

 priors <- list(